mjtrac/mirth-searchsummary-plugin/README.md

 ---

 ## Usage
+IMPORTANT: You MUST add server information to your Maven settings.xml file in your ~/.m2 folder in order to use Kaur's repository of various Mirth jars in building this plugin.

 IMPORTANT: Once this extension is installed, the Mirth Connect Administrator Launcher will need to be run with the -k flag that allows you to accept self-signed certificates, as the provided plugin certificate is self-signed.
 You will then need to accept the prompt the launcher displays when it encounters the plugin.